 What is goDCgo?
-4 Background 4 Official Language from the Sustainable DC Omnibus Amendment Act of 2014 7 Benefit Option #1: Employee-Paid, Pre-Tax Benefits 9 Benefit Option #2: Employer-Paid, Direct Benefits 13 Benefit Option #3: Employer-Provided Transportation Service 17 Optional: Employer-Paid, Taxable Bike Benefits 20 Create a Commute-Friendly Workplace 22 Resources 23 goDCgo engages with over 800 DC employers each year, providing them with free services that have proven to help reduce traffic congestion and improve air quality in the District.
+4 Background 5 Official Language from the Sustainable DC Omnibus Amendment Act of 2014 7 Official Language from the Department of Employment Services 8 Benefit Option #1: Employee-Paid, Pre-Tax Benefits 11 Benefit Option #2: Employer-Paid, Direct Benefits 15 Benefit Option #3: Employer-Provided Transportation Service 19 Optional: Employer-Paid, Taxable Bike Benefits 22 Continue Your Journey to a Commute-Friendly Workplace 24 Resources 25 goDCgo is an initiative of the District Department of Transportation (DDOT) that encourages the use of sustainable transportation.
+Our award-winning Employer Services team provides complimentary consultation to businesses starting or enhancing their commuter benefits programs, making it easier for your employees to choose sustainable, affordable, and healthy ways to get to work.